johnwilldonicely/LDAS/README.md

 ### 4. Run the install script, specifying operating mode
 * local: for the current user only
-* global: for all users, superuser priviledges will be required
+* global: for all users, superuser privileges will be required
 * update: for an existing installation

 Example install commands:
 ```
 	$ ./LDAS_INSTALL.sh local
-	$ ./LDAS_INSTALL.sh local --zip LDAS-master.zip
 	$ ./LDAS_INSTALL.sh global
 	$ ./LDAS_INSTALL.sh global --zip LDAS-2020_01_20.zip
 	$ ./LDAS_INSTALL.sh update